OckermanSethGVSU/Social-Media-Mask-Dataset/README.md

 The accompanying paper, along with contact information if you have any questions, can be found on [TODO]().

 ## Instructions for Download Script Use
-Below is a step by step walkthrough on how to succesfully use our download script.
+Below is a step by step walkthrough on how to successfully use our download script.

 ### Before you begin